mathieugerard/Create2018/Mathieu Gerard/README.md

 Go to [Mapwize Studio](https://studio.mapwize.io), enter your venue and go to the Layers section.
 You'll see that a "Meraki - xx" layer has been created.
 That's the image that was used in Meraki, positionned precisely like in the Meraki portal.

 As Meraki does not support proper configuration of floors in the Meraki Portal, you'll need to manually edit the layer and **set floor=2**.
-Also, **toggle the publish status to true** and **select the default universe**.
+Also, make sure that the **published status is set to true** and **select the default universe**.
 And save.

-Here the event is on a single floor but of course multiple floor buildings would be as easily supported.
+If you would be dealing with a multiple floor building, simply go through those steps for each  floor.

 ### Listen for Meraki notifications